rust-lang/docs.rs/README.md

 # Updates github stats for crates.
 # You need to set CRATESFYI_GITHUB_USERNAME, CRATESFYI_GITHUB_ACCESSTOKEN
 # environment variables in order to run this command.
-# You can define them in ~/.cratesfyi.env file.
+# You can set this environment variables in ~/.cratesfyi.env file.
 cargo run -- database update-github-fields

 # Updates search-index.
 # daemon is running this command occasionally, and this command must be
-# run to update recent-version of a crate and search index.
+# run to update recent-version of a crate index and search index.
 # If you are having any trouble with accessing right version of a crate,
 # run this command.
+Otherwise it's not required.
 cargo run -- database update-search-index

 # Updates release activitiy chart
 cargo run -- database update-release-activity
 ```

+If you want to explore or edit database manually, you can connect database
+with `psql` command.

 #### `doc` subcommand